mfernest/SEBC/Partner Bootcamp  - Certify.md

 * You're going to build a C5.x cluster and kerberise it
 * You will document your progress by emails
     * mfernest@cloudera.com
+    * sunil@cloudera.com
 * Submit challenges as you complete them.
-Do not wait until the end and submit them all.
-* If you brick your cluster and determine you can't continue, let me know immediately.
+* If you brick your cluster, let me know immediately.
-* Occasionally I ask for explanations of your results.
-If you miss them, the stage is considered incomplete.
+* If I ask you to analyze or explain a step, respond.
+If you miss these, the stage is considered incomplete.

 ---
 <div style="page-break-after: always;"></div>

 ## <center> Before You Start

-* Include in an email with the subject line: <Your Name> - Boot Camp Challenges
+* Include in an email with the subject line: [Your Name] - Boot Camp Challenges
-    * A list of your EC2 nodes' DNS names
+    * Submit a list of your EC2 nodes public DNS names
-    * Indicate which node will have the utility role
+    * Indicate which node will host Cloudera Manager
-    * Attach a terminal-based screen capture that shows this node's uptime.
-    * Also show the results for the command <code>hadoop fs -ls /</code>
+    * Attach a screen capture that reports this node's uptime and the the output of the command <code>hadoop fs -ls /</code>
-    * Create a Linux user account, using your own first name, with a UID of 1500
+    * Create a Linux user account on all nodes.
+Use the name <code>challenger</code> and assign a UID of 1500.
-* You may begin after this email is submitted.
+* Once you submit this email, you may begin.

 ---
 <div style="page-break-after: always;"></div>

-## <center> Challenge 1 - Install an external db server for CM
+## <center> Challenge 1 - Install a MySQL server for CM

-* Install a MySQL 5.6 server on any non-utility node
+* Install a MySQL 5.5 or 5.6 server on a different node than CM
-    * Add a repo; install the server and client packages only
+    * Install the server and client packages only
-    * Download and install the JDBC connector JAR file
+    * Download and install the JDBC connector on all nodes
-* Add databases for Cloudera Management Services and Hive Metastore
+* Create databases for Management Services and Hive Metastore **only**
 * Submit the following components as screen captures:
+    * A list of MySQL packages installed
     * The node hosting your MySQL server
     * The login/password for each database you added
     * The full text of your MySQL repo file
-    * Describe the method you used to retrieve to connector, or submit the command-line invocation.
+    * A directory listing where you placed the connector.

 ---
 <div style="page-break-after: always;"></div>

 ## <center> Challenge 2 - Install Cloudera Manager

-* Install the Cloudera repo on your utility node
+* Install the Cloudera package repository on the node you specified
 * Install the latest version of Cloudera Manager
-* Create a MyOverlord account with the password is_michael
+* Add a MyOverlord account with the password is_michael
-   * Assign Full Administrator privileges to this account
+   * Assign the Full Administrator role to this account
-* Submit the following components:
+* Submit the following elements as attached text files:
-    * List of files in <code>/var/log/cloudera-scm-server</code>
+    * List of contents in <code>/var/log/cloudera-scm-server</code>
-    * Full output from the CM API endpoint <code>api/v10/cm/deployment</code>
+    * Output for the CM API endpoint <code>api/v10/cm/deployment</code>
 * Indicate the new CM account has been tested and is ready to use

 ---
 <div style="page-break-after: always;"></div>

 ## <center> Challenge 3 - Install CDH

-* Install CDH 5.3.0
+* Install the CDH 5.4.0 and Kafka parcels
-* Enable ZooKeeper, HDFS, YARN and Hive **only**
+* Install the ZooKeeper, HDFS, YARN and Hive services **only**
 * Enable NameNode HA
-* Name this cluster <code>NHBC</code>
+* Rename this cluster <code>NHBC</code>
 * Create an HDFS directory <code>/user/*youraccount*</code>
-* Submit the following components
+* Submit the following elements
-    * Node hosting the Standby NameNode
+    * Screen capture: The CM page that shows the Active and Standby NameNodes
-    * Full output from the CM API endpoint <code>api/v10/cm/deployment</code>
+    * Text file: Output from <code>api/v10/cm/deployment</code> (yes, again)
-    * Username/password to the Metastore database in MySQL
-    * Output of <code>hdfs dfs -ls /user</code>
+    * Screen capture: Output of <code>hdfs dfs -ls /user</code>

 ---
 <div style="page-break-after: always;"></div>

 ## <center> Challenge 4 - Testing

-* Tune YARN using the findings from your lab exercise
+* Tune YARN according to the findings you got in the YARN/RM lab.
 * Run the following tests on **each** node
     * <code>hdparm -t</code> on the node's volume(s)
     * <code>dd if=/dev/zero bs=1M count=2048 | md5sum</code>
-    * Retain the results for the fastest and slowest runs only
+    * Calculate an average of times across all nodes
 * teragen/terasort a file of 102,400,000 records
-    * Use <code>time(1)</code> to record process duration
+    * Use <code>time(1)</code> to record the job duration
-    * Enforce a 64MB block size
-    * Change the default mapper count, if you wish
+    * Change the default mapper count to twice the number of DataNodes
     * Write the results to your user's HDFS directory
 * Submit the following components
-    * Results of the <code>hdparm</code> and <code>dd</code> commands as specified above
+    * Text file: The results of <code>hdparm</code> and <code>dd</code> as specified above
-    * The full <code>terasort</code> and <code>teragen</code> commands you used
+    * Screen capture: The <code>terasort</code> and <code>teragen</code> commands you used
-    * The elapsed time for each command
-    * Output of <code>hdfs dfs -ls /user</code>
+    * Output of <code>hdfs dfs -ls /user/challenger</code>

 ---
 <div style="page-break-after: always;"></div>